4691 Van Dyke Road Lutz FL 33558

 Extended exposure to poison oak or inhaling smoke from burning poison oak can be very dangerous to your health.
 If you have intense pain, blistering, or itching, or if you think you've inhaled poison oak smoke, get medical attention right away.

 While mild poison oak dermatitis usually isn't a serious health concern, seeking medical attention is a good idea.
-To speak with a poison oak specialist today in Holiday, call (813) 536-3212 or contact Evolution online.
+To speak with a poison oak specialist today in Holiday, call (813) 536-3212 or contact Dr. Christopher Van Benschoten online.

 What are the symptoms of poison oak exposure?